(A) The Supplier has developed certain software applications and platforms which it makes available to subscribers via the internet on a monthly fee.

 The Supplier shall have no liability to the Customer under this Agreement if it is prevented from or delayed in performing its obligations under this Agreement, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including, without limitation, strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other party), failure of a utility service or transport or telecommunications network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors, provided that the Customer is notified of such an event and its expected duration.

-If there is an inconsistency between any of the provisions in the main body of the Terms and any Schedule, to these Terms from time to time the provisions in the main body of the Terms shall prevail.
+If there is an inconsistency between any of the provisions in the main body of the Terms and the Schedule, the provisions in the main body of the Terms shall prevail.

 No variation of the Agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives).